tinylcy/rastore/README.md

-## rastore
+## Rastore

-Rastore is a distributed key-value storage system which is bases on Raft Consensus Algorithm.
+Rastore is a simplified distributed key-value storage system which is based on the Raft Consensus Algorithm.